A message from the Chair of Bratton School Governors

 I am a relative newcomer to the village, having moved to Bratton in December 2014, relocating here from Hertfordshire following retirement.
 I have considerable experience of primary school education, having worked in schools for many years in various roles including teacher, Headteacher, Governor, National Leader of Education, National Academy Adviser, School Improvement Adviser and as an Ofsted Inspector.

 I became a governor at Bratton the start of the 2015-16 academic year in the hope that my experience may be of value to the governors and staff as they strive to ensure that Bratton Primary becomes an outstanding primary school serving the local village.
-My current responsibilities on the governing body include Chair of Governors and Safeguarding.
+My current responsibilities on the governing body include SEND and safeguarding.

 TBC – Local Authority Governor – Current Vice Chair of Governors